-FIGURE 12.11 The Octopus console with share and file specifications
+Figure 12.11: The Octopus console with directory specifications

-The top windows of the Octopus console show that the Octopus source (WWW) is set up to replicate to the target system LAB31.
+The left windows of the Octopus console show that the Octopus source is set up to replicate to the target system LAB31.
 The green traffic lights tell you that these systems are still able to communicate with each other.
 Under the target systems, you can see all the specifications you have configured.
-In this example, we are replicating the share information and the directories hotfix and i386.
-The bottom pane shows the current replication status of the specification highlighted in the top pane.
-In Figure 12.11, you can see that Octopus found and replicated 2,576 files within the i386 directory.
+In this example, we are replicating the labfiles directory.
+The right pane shows the current replication status of the specification highlighted in the top pane.
+In Figure 12.11, you can see that Octopus found and replicated 525 files within the labfiles directory.

-Now that your share and file information is being replicated, you need to tell your Octopus systems how they should respond when a failure occurs.
-This is done by selecting Clustering Source Options from the Octopus console screen.
+Now that your file information is being replicated, you need to tell your Octopus systems how they should respond when a failure occurs.
+This is done by selecting Switch-Over > Source Options from the Octopus console screen.
 This displays the Source Options dialog box, as shown in Figure 12.12.